jordansissel/sysadvent/2011/05/article.md

 2. Add a group for administrative users.
 The interface for this can be found
    at: Tools > Configuration > Groups > Create
 3. Go back to Tools > Configuration > Global > Group Rights.
-Type the name of the new group you just created in the box below Add Groups.
+Type the name of the new group you just created in the box below 'Add Groups'.
 Then grant all of the permissions to that group as you see fit.
 4. Add a user for yourself.
 The interface for this is located Tools > Configuration > Users > Create.
 Once the user is created, you will likely want to visit the Memberships tab and add the user to the new admin group.
 5. Goto Tools > Configuration > Queues > Select.
-From there choose the General queue and then the Watchers tab.
-From there, find the new user you created and add them as an AdminCC.
+From there, choose the General queue and then the Watchers tab.
+Find the new user you created and add them as an AdminCC.
 This will cause that user to receive email messages when tickets are created or updated.

+And welcome to RT!

 ## Notes About Going Production